Trepan-Debuggers/python3-trepan/docs/features.rst

 -----------------

 We can adjust debugger output depending on the line width of your terminal.
-If it changes, or you want to adjust it, see set_width_ .
+If it changes, or you want to adjust it, see :ref:`set width <set_width>` .

 Smart Eval
 ----------

-Starting with release 0.2.0, if you want to evaluate the current source line before it is run in the code, use ``eval``.
+If you want to evaluate the current source line before it is run in the code, use ``eval``.
 To evaluate text of a common fragment of line, such as the expression part of an *if* statement, you can do that with ``eval?``.
-See eval_ for more information.
+See :ref:`eval` for more information.

 More Stepping Control
 ---------------------